CRawLerStud/SocialNetwork/README.md

-# SocialNetwork
+# Friendnest

-This is a Social Network App Called FriendNest developed during the third semester at the Faculty Of Computer Science.<br>
+This is a social network app called FriendNest developed during the third semester at the Faculty Of Computer Science.<br>
 The app is developed in Java(back-end), Postgres SQL(back-end) and JavaFX(front-end).<br>

 Friendnest's functionalities: